Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/toolbar/index.rst

 .. note::

-   Some :ref:`Object Mode Tools <object-toolbar-index>` are also present.
+   Some :ref:`Object Mode tools <object-toolbar-index>` are also present.

 :ref:`Select <tool-select-tweak>`
    Select or move.